 AI Context

 Noir can attach a structured AI review context to each endpoint.
-It groups static signals that LLM-based SAST tools, code reviewers, and security agents commonly need to triage a route — without forcing them to walk the repository themselves.
+It groups static signals that LLM-based SAST tools, code reviewers, and security agents commonly need to triage a route, without forcing them to walk the repository themselves.

 Use --ai-context to enable it:

-noir -b . --ai-context
+noir scan . --ai-context

 In plain output, every endpoint with non-empty context grows an ai_context: block.
 Model-based formats expose the same structure under standard locations: